 The U.S. wouldn’t be the only one to adopt the no tip movement.
 Many countries throughout Europe don’t tip and places like Japan and Australia don’t tip, either.
 Instead, they are paid a good hourly wage where the tips aren’t needed.
 Leaving a tip is simply a small amount as a way of saying thank you.

 The goal of the movement is to reform from the traditional.
 Just because it has always been “this way” doesn’t mean that it has to remain.
-When the service charges are added in automatically, it can become easier for the servers as well as the guests.
-It can also make it easier for state and federal taxes to be paid.
-The no tip movement is found predominantly in the upscale restaurants right now, but it’s only a matter of time before that trend trickles down.
+When the service charges get add automatically, it can become easier for the servers as well as the guests.
+It can also make it easier for state and federal taxes to pay.
+The no tip movement is found predominantly in the upscale restaurants right now.
+But it’s only a matter of time before that trend trickles down.